luizfonseca/proksi/README.md

         # The port that your service is running on.
 E.g. `3000`.
         proksi.port: "3000"

-        # (Optional) The path prefix that the service should be available at.
+        # (Optional)
         # E.g. `/api` will match only requests with "example.com/api*" to this service.
-        proksi.path.prefix: "/api"
+        proksi.path.pattern.api: "/api"

-        # (Optional) The suffix that the service will use to handle requests.
+        # (Optional)
         # E.g. `.json` will match only requests with "example.com/*.json"
-        proksi.path.suffix: ".json"
+        proksi.path.pattern.only_json: ".json"

-        # (Optional) A dictionary of Headers to add to the response at the end of proxying
+        # (Optional) A JSON object with headers to insert/replace to
+        # the request before proxying.
         proksi.headers.add: |
           [
-            {name="X-Forwarded-For", value="my-api"},
-            {name="X-Api-Version", value="1.0\"}
+            {"name": "X-Forwarded-For", "value": "my-api"},
+            {"name": "X-Api-Version", "value: "1.0" }
           ]

-        # A list of comma-separated headers to remove from the response at the end of proxying.
+        # (Optional) A JSON object with headers to remove in the request before proxying.
         proksi.headers.remove: |
-          ["Server","X-User-Id"]
+          [{ "name": "Server" }, { "name": "X-User-Id" }]
 ```

 ## Jobs to be done